tehsis/logmeup/docs/SYNC_README.md

 ## Overview

-The Action Sync System provides offline-first functionality for managing action items with automatic synchronization to a REST API backend. **Actions are always associated with today's note**, ensuring proper organization and context.
+The Action Sync System provides offline-first functionality for managing action items with automatic synchronization to a REST API backend.
+**Actions are always associated with today's note**, ensuring proper organization and context.
+In the future, the user will be able to track other kind of notes rather than logs and those notes might have their own actions.

 ## Key Features